-Turn off the engine when performing
+Turn off the engine when performing maintenance unless otherwise specified.

-unless

-Running the engine while servicing can lead to eye injury, burns, fire, or carbon monoxide poisoning - possibly leading to death.
+- A running engine has moving parts that can catch on body parts or clothing and electrical parts that can cause shocks or fires. - Running the engine while servicing can lead to eye injury, burns, fire, or carbon monoxide poisoning - possibly leading to death.
 See page 1-3 for more information about carbon monoxide.